Home Heat Pump Guide

 How much more efficient is a ground source heat pump than air source?

-On a seasonal basis, ground source is typically 15-25% more efficient than air source.
-In absolute terms, a GSHP might achieve an SCOP of 3.5-4.0 versus 2.8-3.5 for an ASHP.
+On a seasonal basis, ground source is typically 15-25% more efficient.
+A GSHP might achieve an SCOP of 3.5-4.0 versus 2.8-3.5 for an ASHP.
 The gap is widest during the coldest winter months, when ground source can be 40-60% more efficient.

 Is ground source always more efficient than air source?

-In mild weather (above 10°C), a good air source heat pump can match or even slightly exceed ground source efficiency because the air temperature is similar to the ground temperature.
-Ground source's advantage is consistency — it maintains high efficiency regardless of weather conditions.
+In mild weather (above 10 degrees C), a good air source heat pump can match or even slightly exceed ground source efficiency because the air temperature is similar to the ground temperature.
+Ground source's advantage is consistency.

 Does the higher efficiency of ground source offset its higher installation cost?

-It depends on your heating demand, fuel being replaced, and how long you stay in the property.
 For high-demand properties replacing oil or LPG, the payback on the extra investment can be 12-18 years.
-For low-demand properties on mains gas, it may never fully pay back through efficiency savings alone — though the longer lifespan of GSHP tilts the equation.
+For low-demand properties on mains gas, it may never fully pay back through efficiency savings alone -- though the longer GSHP lifespan tilts the equation.

 What COP should I expect from a ground source heat pump?

 A well-installed system should achieve an SCOP of 3.5 to 4.0.
 At peak conditions (mild weather, low flow temperature to underfloor heating), instantaneous COP can exceed 5.0.
-If your system is consistently below 3.0, something is wrong and needs investigation.
+If your system is consistently below 3.0, something needs investigation.

 Do ground source heat pumps work well with radiators?

-Yes, but efficiency is highest with underfloor heating or oversized radiators that allow low flow temperatures (35-45°C).
-Standard radiators may need the flow temperature raised to 50-55°C, which reduces COP by roughly 10-15% compared to underfloor heating.
+Yes, but efficiency is highest with underfloor heating or oversized radiators allowing low flow temperatures (35-45 degrees C).
+Standard radiators may need the flow temperature raised to 50-55 degrees C, reducing COP by roughly 10-15%.

 Will climate change affect ground source vs air source efficiency?

-Warmer winters would narrow the efficiency gap slightly, as air source units would spend less time at very low temperatures.
-However, ground source would remain more efficient overall, and warmer summers increase cooling demand — where ground source also has an efficiency advantage if cooling is added.
+Warmer winters would narrow the efficiency gap slightly.
+However, ground source would remain more efficient overall, and warmer summers increase cooling demand -- where ground source also has an efficiency advantage.